theodorzoulias/SimpleTplDataflowPipelines/README.md

 ## How it works in details

-When the pipeline is created, all blocks are linked with the built-in [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method, configured with the [`PropagateCompletion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion) option set to `false`.
+When the pipeline is created, all the blocks are linked automatically with the built-in [`LinkTo`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.linkto) method, configured with the [`PropagateCompletion`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowlinkoptions.propagatecompletion) option set to `false`.
-Then a continuation is attached to the completion of each block, that takes an appropriate action depending on how the block completed.
+Then a continuation is attached to the completion of each block, that takes an appropriate action depending on how the block was completed.
 If the block was completed successfully or it was canceled, the completion is propagated to the next block by invoking the next block's [`Complete`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.idataflowblock.complete) method.
-If the block completed in a faulted state, then immediately all the other blocks are forcefully completed, and their output is discarded by linking them to a [`NullTarget`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.nulltarget) block.
+If the block was completed in a faulted state, then immediately all the other blocks are forcefully completed (faulted), and their output is discarded by linking them to a [`NullTarget`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.dataflowblock.nulltarget) block.
+Faulting the blocks is achieved by invoking their [`Fault`](https://docs.microsoft.com/en-us/dotnet/api/system.threading.tasks.dataflow.idataflowblock.fault) method, passing a special `PipelineException` as argument.
+Faulting the blocks is required in order to empty their input and output buffers, so that the pipeline can complete ASAP.
+This special exception is not propagated through the `Completion` of the generated pipeline, but it can be observed by querying the `Completion` property of the individual blocks.

 ## Discussion